jesselawson/rasbora/README.md

 This version will yield the following commands:

 * `rasbora new "my-app-name"`: Creates a new app at `my-app-name.yourserver.com` and sends you the relevant git information to get started immediately.

+* `rasbora new "my-app-name": The default new application command, which uses PostgreSQL as the DB.
+* `rasbora new "my-app-name" -d mysql`: Create a new app and use MySQL as the DB.
+* `rasbora new "my-app-name" -d mariadb`: Create a new app and use MariaDB as the DB.

 ### v0.3.0